nsomavarapu/magic-mirror/README.md

 **Voice Recognition**
 * Voice recognition has been setup to parse speech
-* Requires and external USB Microphone
+* Requires an external USB Microphone
 * Currently does not act upon parsed speech